Livia Soprano: Character origins

-Chase has also spoken highly of the 1934 novel I, Claudius, calling it one of his favorite works of fiction.
-While Chase has stopped short of drawing a direct connection, claiming he used the name of an aunt, many have compared the manipulative Livia Soprano to Claudius's grandmother, Livia Drusilla.
+Chase has also spoken highly of Robert Graves' 1934 novel I, Claudius, calling it one of his favorite works of fiction.
+While Chase has stopped short of drawing a direct connection, claiming he used the name of an aunt, many have compared the manipulative Livia Soprano to Claudius's grandmother Livia Drusilla.
 These suspicions tend to find confirmation in the maiden name Chase selected for Livia—Pollio, one shared by Gaius Asinius Pollio, who makes a decisive appearance in I, Claudius.